What is a Subscription?

 A subscription is the on-chain record linking a subscriber to a plan.
 It tracks billing state, lifecycle status, and timing.
 Each subscription is its own persistent ledger entry, enabling parallel processing across the network.State Machine

 Every subscription moves through a defined set of states.
-Transitions are enforced by the contract - there is no way to skip a state or force an invalid transition.| From | To | Trigger |
+Transitions are enforced by the contract - there is no way to skip a state or force an invalid transition.Paused is a recoverable state.
+If a subscriber tops up their wallet and calls

 reactivate(), the subscription returns to Active and billing resumes.
 But if another full billing period passes while paused, the next charge() call will transition it to Cancelled permanently.There is no transition from Cancelled or Expired back to any other state.
 These are terminal.
 The subscriber must create a new subscription if they want to resume.